php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-sort"></a>
 #### `sort()` {.collection-method}

 The `sort` method sorts the collection.
-The sorted collection keeps the original array keys, so in the following example we will use the [`values`](#method-values) method to reset the keys to consecutively numbered indexes:
+The sorted collection keeps the original array keys, so in this example we'll use the [`values`](#method-values) method to reset the keys to consecutively numbered indexes:

     $collection = collect([5, 3, 1, 2, 4]);